Montana/delayremove/README.md

 ### DelayRemove

-A simple plugin to animate out a DOM element after a short delay and then remove from DOM once animation is done.
+A simple plugin for React to animate out a DOM element after a short delay and then remove from DOM once animation is done.

 ### Usage